5 Reasons Why You Should Run a Stack Defense

 Stacking linebackers behind the defensive line will keep the offensive linemen on their heels.
 They will not know which defender is going to attack where.
 Stacked defenses will allow you to mix up your slants and blitzes.
 You can have one call where the defensive line slant inside, then the next play you can have your defensive linemen slant out.
 Showing the opposing offensive line a stacked look will slow down their fire-out.
 When you make youth football players think & look, rather than just react, it will slow them down considerably.
 Consistently mixing up stunts/blitzes will demoralize the o-linemen.
 It will confuse them and slow down the “get off” (firing out and blocking).
 Stacked looks will also help disguise pass coverage.
 Stack the backers and attack!

-Here is one of the BEST BLITZES– “Twist Blitz” 3-3 Stack Defense
+Related Content: “Twist Blitz” 3-3 Stack Defense

 One of the best things about a stacked defense is that it is very adaptable.
 You can easily get into a 4, 5 , 6,or 8 man front at any point.
 In youth football offenses are becoming more wide open and explosive.
 Youth football teams are using multiple formations, trying to create conflict for the defense.
 Stacked defenses are able to adjust very easily to any offensive formation.
 Many times you can still maintain your stacked look even when the offense spreads the field.
 Stacked defenses are also very simple.
 Even though there are various slants and stunts the responsibilities are pretty consistent.

-The exotic blitzes and stunts work very well in youth football.
+The blitzes and stunts work very well in youth football.
 Many youth football teams do not have blocking rules.
 Having an aggressive stack attack will take advantage of those offenses with no blocking rules.
 Even if a team has blocking rules, they probably don’t see stack defenses very often.
 Stacked defenses are generally aggressive defenses.
 There are many different blitzing variations out of a stacked defense.
 You can have a base call where the defensive linemen slant inside and the line backers slant out.
 You can also have a call where the defensive line slant outside and the linebackers slant inside.
 Consistently mixing up which way your d-line slants will slow the offense down tremendously.
-You can utilize overload blitzes out of a stacked look.
+You can utilize overload blitzes out of a stacked look as well.
 You can utilize zone blitzes out of a stacked look.
 You can show blitz and then bail out (show blitz but don’t actually do it when the ball is snapped).
 You can execute slants and stunts on one side or on both sides of the formation.
 You can execute a blitz or stunt attacking one particular gap.
 Again, the blitzing variations are endless.

 4. Puts Speed on the Field